 - 1 cup water

-Remove from heat.
-Use a food processor to mash the apples.
+- Remove from heat.
+Use a food processor to puree the apples.